usefulcat1546/hex-scan-wallet-dat/README.md

 # CONFIGURE
 ---------------------
 Paste you wallet.dat HEX output inside db.txt
-EDIT scan.php and replace "..." by your addresses
-If you use another coin than Dogecoin update line :
+EDIT addresses.txt and replace by your addresses for each lines If you use another coin than Dogecoin update line :
 ```
 var key = new CoinKey(new Buffer(secret, 'hex'), {private: 0x9e, public: 0x1e})